ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 You can include the Juniper® vSRX service with a new VMware vCenter Server® instance or add the service to your existing VMware® vCenter Server instance.

 You can install multiple instances of Juniper vSRX on the management cluster.
-On a single edge services cluster, you can install only one instance of Juniper vSRX.
+On a single edge gateway cluster, you can install only one instance of Juniper vSRX.

-You can now install Juniper vSRX on 25 Gb uplink speed management and edge services clusters on VMware vSphere® 7 with NSX-T. On 25 Gb uplink speed clusters, only the Content Security Bundle license is available.
+You can now install Juniper vSRX on 25 Gb uplink speed management and edge gateway clusters on VMware vSphere® 7 with NSX-T. On 25 Gb uplink speed clusters, only the Content Security Bundle license is available.

 The license that is used depends on the target cluster you choose.
-For vCenter Server instances with vSphere 7 and NSX-T, management and edge services clusters with 25 Gb uplink speed use the 25 Gb uplink speed version of the license selected.
-For Regulated Workload (including Regulated Workload stretched) and Security & Compliance Readiness Bundle instances, the same license selection process occurs for edge services clusters with 25 Gb uplink speeds.
+For vCenter Server instances with vSphere 7 and NSX-T, management and edge gateway clusters with 25 Gb uplink speed use the 25 Gb uplink speed version of the license selected.
+For Regulated Workload (including Regulated Workload stretched) and Security & Compliance Readiness Bundle instances, the same license selection process occurs for edge gateway clusters with 25 Gb uplink speeds.

-You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.

 ## Ordering Juniper vSRX for a new instance
 {: #juniper-ordering-new-instance}